 We've tested all kinds of backpacks in all kinds of situations and environments.

 Our teams tested and rated all these backpacks for different qualities depending on the pack type and its intended use.
 We tested for durability, comfort, weight, features, volume, ease of use, water resistance, style, accessibility, and more.
 We packed and unpacked them all.
-We hiked, we biked, and we went through airport security with them.
+We hiked, biked, and went through airport security with them.
 We loaded up our precious laptops and tablets in them.
 In short, we put all these backpacks through the wringer to find the best of the best.

 What Type of Backpack Is Best For You?